jadynskye/jadynskye/README.md

 - 👯 I’m looking to collaborate on **game development**

-- 👨‍💻 All of my projects are available at [https://github.com/jadynskye](https://github.com/jadynskye)
+- 👨‍💻 All of my projects are available in my repositories!

 - 📫 How to reach me **jsreid02@gmail.com**